 Previously having completed the Kheerganga trek, I stayed at Kalga.
 Spending the new year at Kalga, there were fireworks in the sky from the opposite village and that's when I first heard of Tosh.
 Having heard a lot of stories of Tosh, Tosh was on my list for a long time.

 For good food, head to Pinki Didi’s or Ice Sky restaurant for some Israeli, continental food.
-It gets colder as the night arrives and if there is full moon, the snow capped peaks shine under the Moon's light.
-On other days, the sky is ladden with a million stars.
-If you dare and fight the cold, Tosh is a good spot for star gazing.
+It gets colder as the night arrives and if there is a full moon, the snow-capped peaks shine under the Moon's light.
+On other days, the sky is laden with a million stars.
+If you dare and fight the cold, Tosh is a good spot for stargazing.
 Wake up straight to view of majestic Himalayas and it was time to hit the road again.
 The trek back to Barshaini, will make you miss Tosh.
 Until next time, Tosh!